Jayashrita/GAMBES/README.md

 ## Running GAMBES
 <ul>
 <li> First you have to run an unbiased molecular dynamics simulation from at least one known state and for all known states. </li>
-Then, using the GAMBES-module.ipynb code, you can fit a Gaussian Mixture Model to your state using any number of descriptors.
+<li> Using the GAMBES-module.ipynb code, you can fit a Gaussian Mixture Model to your state using any number of descriptors. </li>
-The final file generated using the notebook is an input for GAMBES in PLUMED.
+<li> The final file generated using the notebook is an input for GAMBES in PLUMED.
 Generate such files for every known state of interest and name them as <file-name>.0 ,  <file-name>.1, ... , <file-name>.m where 0,1,...,m are your states.
-This <file-name> is an input for GAMBES.
+This <file-name> is an input for GAMBES. </li>
   </ul>